Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 CNC & Hand Fabrication

-CNC-milled the white oak panels for perfect alignment, then hand-finished each piece with marine-grade UV-protective oil.
-Poured and finished the concrete island on-site over 5 days to ensure perfect integration.
+CNC-mill the white oak panels for perfect alignment, then hand-finish each piece with marine-grade UV-protective oil.
+Pour and finish the concrete island on-site to ensure perfect integration.

 • CNC panel milling